-Well, never did I think I would be eating gluten free.
+Well, never did I think I would be eating gluten-free.
 See, I really love bread.
-Listen, I don't just love bread––I really love a warm piece of fresh baked bread with butter.
-We're dealing with some health issues in our home (I would be the problem there) so it's just easier for the whole family to go gluten free.
-Well, maybe easier for me since I'm the cook ;).
+Listen, I don’t just love bread––I really love a warm piece of freshly baked bread with butter.
+We’re dealing with some health issues in our home (I would be the problem there) so it’s just easier for the whole family to go gluten-free.
+Well, maybe easier for me since I’m the cook ;).

-To simplify your meal planning these will work whether or not you are gluten free.
-You can make simple substitutions to adjust for your family's needs.
-Pinterest has become a favorite meal planning tool as all my favorite gluten free dinner recipes are in one board.
+To simplify your meal planning these will work whether or not you are gluten-free.
+You can make simple substitutions to adjust to your family’s needs.
+Pinterest has become a favorite meal planning tool as all my favorite gluten-free dinner recipes are on one board.

-Salmon Cakes, Sweet Potato Fries and a Salad – (I use gluten free panko bread crumbs and our favorite dipping sauce for sweet potato fries and the salmon cakes is: 1/2 cup Mayonnaise, 1/2 cup Ketchup and 1 t.
+Salmon Cakes, Sweet Potato Fries and a Salad – (I use gluten-free panko bread crumbs and our favorite dipping sauce for sweet potato fries and the salmon cakes are: 1/2 cup Mayonnaise, 1/2 cup Ketchup, and 1 t.
 Sriracha sauce mixed together – it is soooo good!)

 Crock Pot Chicken Fajitas over brown rice, & sliced pineapple

-Mexican Chicken & Rice Casserole and a Side Salad – (cook once and eat twice with this one – just a note it always seems like I have to cook it for an hour before adding the cheese.
-This one can be dairy free by eliminating the cheese.)
+Mexican Chicken & Rice Casserole and a Side Salad – (cook once and eat twice with this one – just note it always seems like I have to cook it for an hour before adding the cheese.
+This one can be dairy-free by eliminating the cheese.)

 Baked Parmesan Tilapia, steamed veggies of choice, fresh berries